pavittr/DevOps-Course-Starter/README.md

     * `TRELLO_SERVER_TOKEN` - Token from following the instructions to generate a Token from [https://trello.com/app-key]
     * `TRELLO_API_KEY` - Developer key displayed at [https://trello.com/app-key]
     * `TRELLO_BOARD_ID` - The ID found in the board's JSON output
+    * `TRELLO_WORKSPACE_ID` - Boards need to be assigned to a workspace.
+If you navigate to `https://trello.com` you will be redirected to a URL containing your workspace ID (something like `workspace123456`).
+Set this variable to that value.

 ## Running the App